 For example, at financial institutions that continue to rely on paper-based BSA/AML systems, the need to send BSA staff home likely meant staffers had to drag files home with them, said Terri Luttrell, Compliance & Engagement Director at Abrigo.
 And since the shelter-at-home orders have lasted so long, financial institutions have perhaps had to rotate sending staff into the office to pull additional files, she added.

-Even for BSA/AML staff at banks and credit unions using BSA or AML software, shifting work from the customary work environment has meant procedures and processes that have taken years, in some cases, to fine tune have had to be adjusted on the fly.
+Even for BSA/AML staff at banks and credit unions using AML software, shifting work from the customary work environment has meant procedures and processes that have taken years, in some cases, to fine tune have had to be adjusted on the fly.
 For example, staff working on individual Suspicious Activity Reports will often gather periodically around the conference room table to collaborate – whether it’s once every few days or once a week.

 “Without those in-person meetings, it makes the collaboration more difficult,” Luttrell says.
 “Sometimes you really need to talk it through.”
 Some staffs are prohibited from using web cameras on their laptops, so it can make face-to-face teamwork – even if it is virtual – impossible.
 That can contribute to making remote work lonely.

 For PPP lenders, many workers might have continued coming into the bank or credit union branch or office, but they were unable to meet face-to-face with co-workers or customers/members due to restrictions on in-branch traffic.
 They’ve implemented new technologies to adapt, such as online loan applications for their PPP applicants, and video meetings with colleagues.